-PavPal's largest source of profit margin is the spread between negotiated acceptance fees paid by merchants (a percentage of each transaction) and the fees PayPal pays to the consumers' payment source (say, issuers of credit cards).
+PayPal's largest source of profit margin is the spread between negotiated acceptance fees paid by merchants (a percentage of each transaction) and the fees PayPal pays to the consumers' payment source (say, issuers of credit cards).
 PayPal's operating margins are lowest when customers pay with credit cards because the fees charged by the card issuers are notably higher than other payment sources.
 Margins are highest when customers use transaction bank accounts, as the fees PayPal pays to banks to withdraw payment from a transaction bank account are negligible.
 PayPal's revenue in fiscal 2016 reached US\$10.8 billion, an increase of 21% from the previous financial year.
 PayPal is expected to record continued strong revenue growth in coming years as societies become increasingly cashless and ecommerce further penetrates global commerce.
-The scalable nature of PayPal's cost structure, along with the network effect benefits for revenue growth, leads us to expect that over time PayPal's operating margins will expand significantly payment instrument, no matter the merchant or location.
-Another challenge for PayPal is that competition in the digital-wallet space is increasing.
-MasterCard and Visa have introduced digital wallets, MasterPass and Visa Checkout, which mimic many of PayPal's user-friendly features.
-Android Pay, Apple Pay and Samsung Pay now offer mobile and in-app payment facilities via their mobile handsets and through more than 1,000 applications.
-Microsoft and Facebook have plans to develop payment methods, particularly for mobiles.
-PayPal, however, with its existing infrastructure and trusted brand, is well placed to fight off such threats and build an offline presence.
+The scalable nature of PayPal's cost structure, along with the network effect benefits for revenue growth, leads us to expect that over time PayPal's operating margins will expand significantly

-PayPal's earnings outlook would be even stronger if the company could build a presence in physical stores where the American Express, MasterCard and Visa networks dominate.
-The lack of an offline presence stymies PayPal's ability to create the habit among its customers of making PayPal their default
+PayPal's earnings outlook would be even stronger if the company could build a presence in physical stores where the